donovm4/learning-terraform/README.md

 ##### Backend

+The local backend (default) stores the state file on the local disk in plain text.

+> If you want to secure the file, you must manually configure encryption mechanisms, access controls, and backups.
+This option highlights the user’s responsibility for managing and protecting the state file.

 #### Version Constraint syntax

 - A `version constraint` is a `string literal` that can have one or more `conditions` separated by commas.